microprediction/microprediction/README.md

 We're not building a library to rule them all.
 Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked if I fail to approve a pull request (though PR's are more than welcome).
 This isn't a tyranical pyramid, but a market-inspired, competitive, network approach.
 One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

-Think of this more as "Napster meets Hayek meets AutoML".
 There are [prizes](https://www.microprediction.com/competitions/electricity), and we think nano-markets can organize the production of prediction more efficiently than human managers.
 But we're also conscious of market failure modes and free-riding, and we sponsor some open source projects directly.

 ## You might be helping already